-- 7. Discovery.
-Unless otherwise ordered by the Court or agreed to by parties, the limitations on discovery set forth in the Federal Rules shall be strictly observed. - (a) Fact Discovery Cut Off.
-All fact discovery in this case shall be initiated so that it will be completed on or before [DATE]. - (b) Document Production.
-Document production shall be substantially complete by [DATE]. - (c) Requests for Admission.
-A maximum of \\\ requests for admission are permitted for each side.
+- 3. Discovery.
+Unless otherwise ordered by the Court or agreed to by parties, the limitations on discovery set forth in the Federal Rules of Civil Procedure shall be strictly observed. - (a) Fact Discovery Cut Off.
+All fact discovery in this case shall be initiated so that it will be completed on or before . - (b) Document Production.
+Document production shall be substantially complete by . - (c) Requests for Admission.
+A maximum of requests for admission are permitted for each side.